hejny/webgpt/assets/ai/wallpaper/gallery/Pavol_Hejn_a_team_of_ainauts_in_a_zero_gravity_chamber_conducti_d53aabef-cb35-4c7d-8714-bcd40736c1e2-0_2.content.md

 <!--
 Write me content for website with wallpaper which alt text is:

-"A team of AInauts in a zero-gravity chamber conducting experiments on the effects of AI on the human body."
+"A team of Ainautes in a zero-gravity chamber conducting experiments on the effects of AI on the human body."

 The name/title of the page should not be 1:1 copy of the alt text but rather a real content of the website which is using this wallpaper.

 - Use markdown format
 - Start with the heading
 - The content should look like a real website
 - Include real sections like references, contact, user stories, etc. use things relevant to the page purpose.
 - Feel free to use structure like headings, bullets, numbering, blockquotes, paragraphs, horizontal lines, etc.
 - You can use formatting like bold or _italic_